tigoe/LightProjects/candles.md

 _Figure 8.
 Arduino MKR Zero mounted on a breadboard.
 Physical pins are numbered in a u shape from top left.
 Pin function numbers for the MKR Zero can be found at [this link](https://docs.arduino.cc/hardware/mkr-zero).
 Wires extend from the 3.3V and Ground pins of the Nano (physical pins 26 and 25, respectively) to the breadboard's vertical rows on the right hand side.
 These form voltage and ground buses.
 Wires connect the vertical rows on the right side with those on the left side so that both sides of the breadboard have voltage and ground buses._

+Once you’ve arranged your Arduino with a solderless breadboard, plug it into your computer’s USB port.

 Now it’s time to light your first LED.
 Most Arduino and Arduino-compatible boards come with a built-in LED.
-The MKRZero is no exception.
 Click the File menu, then Examples, then _01\.
 Basics_, then _Blink_.
 This will open a new file that looks something like this (Click the copy button in the code header to copy this code):

 ```
 // the setup function runs once when you press reset or power the board